cosandr/go-motd/README.md

 - `units` list of monitored units, must include file extension.
 This option must be set for the module to work.
 - `hideExt` hide the unit file extension when displaying their status
+- `inactiveOK` consider inactive units with exit code 0 as being OK, if false they will be considered warnings

 ## Adding more modules